If you’re new to real estate, or preparing to make an offer on your first home, you might be wondering what mortgage is best for a novice home buyer.

 So for those lacking assets, the programs listed above are probably a good starting point.

-Once you choose a loan type, you can decide on a specific loan program, such a 30-year fixed, 15-year fixed, or an ARM.
+Once you choose a loan type, you can decide on a specific loan program, such as a 30-year fixed, 15-year fixed, or an ARM.

 While most first-time buyers will ultimately go with a 30-year fixed, let’s discuss how the property itself could dictate your financing decision.